azhang2013/community/hackathon/rules.md

 ## Selection and Notification of Winner:
  Beginning on or about 1:00:00 p.m.
-(PT) on May 11, 2019, the Judges will evaluate and score each eligible Submission (the Code and the Presentation), in their discretion, as follows:
+(GMT+8) on Jan 8, 2020, the Judges will evaluate and score each eligible Submission (the Code and the Presentation), in their discretion, as follows:
 Best Submission: A panel of Judges will evaluate and score each eligible Submission based on the Judging Criteria (defined below) and select
  (i) the Best Overall Submission;
  (ii) Runner-Up Best Overall Submission;